netsec-ethz/scion-tutorials/content/native_setup/android.md

 #### Changes to gen folder

 Note that in `gen/ISDx/AS10xx/supervisord.conf` the path of the SCION Deamon socket needs to be changed as follows: `"--api-addr" "/data/data/com.termux/files/run/shm/sciond/sdX-10XX.sock"`.

+### Endhost configuration vs. full AS

+It is possible to run the full SCION on Android, it is, however, currently not recommended.
+The full SCION requires a Zookeeper instance which itself is a Java program.
+While it is possible to install a Java Virtual Machine in Termux, the actual Termux packages have been disabled or removed due to instabilities with high CPU usage.
+If you still want to try the full SCION on an Android phone, we suggest to use a remote Zookeeper instance running on another device and configuring the own SCION topology accordingly.

 #### VPN Connection to SCIONLab